EticaAI/hxltm/README.md

-The _Multilingual Terminology in Humanitarian Language Exchange_ (abbreviation: _HXLTM_) is an HXLated valid tabular format (stricly, a documented subset of [HXL Standard](https://hxlstandard.org/[HXL]) started by [HXL-CPLP](https://github.com/HXL-CPLP) with strong focus to store community contributed translations and multilingual terminology while maximizing portability for implementers.
+The _Multilingual Terminology in Humanitarian Language Exchange_ (abbreviation: _HXLTM_) is an HXLated valid tabular format (stricly, a documented subset of [HXL Standard](https://hxlstandard.org/[HXL]) started by [HXL-CPLP](https://github.com/HXL-CPLP)) with strong focus to store community contributed translations and multilingual terminology while maximizing portability for implementers.

+**The documentation is available at <https://hxltm.etica.ai/>.**

 <!--
 ---

+Multilingual Terminology in Humanitarian Language Exchange (HXLTM) - Ontologia and reference implementation

 Quickstart